Malcolm Galloway: Political career

-He was the president of both the Khandallah Progressive Association and Wellington Girls' College Parents Association.
+Galloway was the president of both the Khandallah Progressive Association and Wellington Girls' College Parents Association.
+As Progressive Association president he was central to lobbying for local improvements.
+The most prominent were the electrification of the local railway line and Fire Brigade service as well as the development of both the Nairnville reserve and swimming pool.

 At both the 1933 and 1938 local elections, Galloway stood for the Wellington City Council on the Citizens Association ticket, but was unsuccessful on both occasions.
 He was appointed a member of the city council in 1943 to fill a vacancy caused by the death of William Duncan.
 His appointment was controversial as Charles Chapman was expected to be awarded the vacated seat owing to being the highest polling unsuccessful candidate at the 1941 election not on the council.
 Despite Galloway not having contested the previous election, he was appointed by the city council to fill the vacancy.
 He was critical of the government decision for there to be electricity restrictions, even complaining on the record in a council meeting about the council building water-heaters being turned off on winter evenings.
 At the 1950 election the Citizens' Association had an embarrassing selection row with several incumbents (including Galloway) were dumped from the ticket.
 They stood regardless as an independent ticket, but Galloway was defeated.

 Galloway was also a member of the Wellington Hospital Board for two short spells.
 He was a member from February 1947 to November 1947 and again from December 1948 to November 1950.